 Genetic counselors in Lehigh Valley Cancer Institute deliver genetic counseling to patients using real-time, secure videoconferencing technologies.

-A palliative medicine specialist provides real-time consultations using secure-video conferencing technologies to patients in LVHN intensive care unit.
+A palliative medicine specialist provides real-time consultations using secure video conferencing technologies to patients in LVHN intensive care units.
 The palliative medicine team also uses similar technologies to provide check-in visits with patients in their residence.

 Providers deliver efficient emergency psychiatric assessment, treatment and hospital admission using real-time, secure video conferencing technologies to several hospital emergency departments.

 Digital imaging studies can be transferred between referring hospitals and LVHN.
 This results in fewer rescans and more efficient delivery of care.